Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 The Truth According to Julia Child

 Julia Child was never one to mince words, was she?
-She was a Le Cordon Bleu-trained chef, author, and an icon on American television as the first to produce and star in a cooking show.
+She was a Le Cordon Bleu-trained chef, author, and the first American to produce and star in a television cooking show.
 But despite her training and world travel, she never acquired a taste for cilantro.
 And she’s not alone—some people have strong feelings about it.
-In fact, there is a website devoted exclusively to the hatred of the dear herb.
+In fact, there is a website devoted exclusively to the hatred of the herb.
 Like religion, politics, and spam-in-a-can, there is no easy path to conversion.
 But there is a real reason for this disagreement; the love of cilantro is more than just an acquired taste.

 Never.
-I would pick it out if I saw it and throw it on the floor.— Julia Child (when asked if she would ever eat cilantro).
+I would pick it out if I saw it and throw it on the floor.

 It's In Your Genes